-I am not the wilderness explorer and survivalist that I wish I was, instead I visit extremely distant locations by carefully planning my trips there, keeping those adventures on a pretty safe and comfortable level.
+I am not the mountaineer or wilderness survivalist or that I wish I was, instead I visit distant locations by carefully planning my trips there, keeping those adventures on a pretty safe and comfortable level.

 Places deemed too far for most travelers are the places deeply appealing to me, I like to go to where I have the least idea about what to expect.
 I’ve lived my entire life on the West Coast of the United States, in cities where it doesn’t even snow.
 Winter landscapes are therefore quite romantic to me; frozen lakes, bare trees.
 Russia is already a country too culturally and geographically distant in the mind of most Americans, so the dead of winter in the middle of Siberia sounds to me like a dream destination.
 This region is where the world's deepest, most voluminous lake, Lake Baikal is located.
 In winter Lake Baikal freezes entirely over, making it quite the sight to see.

 My friend Alex and I had originally planned to take a variation of the Trans-Siberian railway journey from Beijing, through Mongolia and onwards to Ulan-Ude and Irkutsk in Siberia.
 We changed our plans when we learned of the extremely poor air quality in winter in Beijing and Mongolia’s capital city.
 These cities burn coal to keep their buildings warm in winter, and as a result there is a thick cloud of pollution that hangs in the air all winter long.
 Rather than risk a respiratory infection, we decided to fly to Irkutsk directly, and along the way got to spend a 24-hour layover in Vladivostok on Russia’s pacific coast (I love it when long layovers give me just enough time to explore another place I’d wanted to visit anyway).